 You’ll also want to see if your event includes any downtime, where you may enjoy time at the beach, pool, or spa.
 In that case, you’ll also want to pack a swimsuit, coverup, and anything else you may need.

 If you are visiting in the cooler months, remember to pack a light jacket (or a heavier one) if you go outside the convention center.
+Even in the summer, sometimes air conditioning can be on full speed and can get chilly.
 Comfortable shoes are also essential if you have to do a lot of walking in and around the convention hall.

 I always travel with at least my tablet, even if I’m not sure I’ll need it for the actual convention.
 You’ll probably have some time in the evenings and/or between sessions, and may want to check in with work, answer emails, or even get some work done.